NickMeim/FattyLiverModeling/modeling/README.md

-## Machine learning and statistical analysis algorithms of the project
+## Machine learning and statistical analysis algorithms of the manuscript case study

 ## Scripts
 1. functions_translation.R : Contains functions to load and pre-process the raw data (normalize, scale, center, etc), perform PCA, and identify translatable or extra latent components using an evolutionary algorithm. ** Additionally it contains the function to identify extra latent vectors to span the human space, using an analytical solution.**